California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 Transferring assets into your own revocable living trust is not a taxable gift.
 Because you retain the power to revoke the trust and reclaim the assets, no completed gift occurs for tax purposes.
 You do not need to file a gift tax return (Form 709) for transfers to your revocable trust.

-However, if you fund an irrevocable trust with assets exceeding the $19,000 annual gift tax exclusion (per recipient, for 2026), that transfer may use a portion of your $15 million lifetime exemption and require filing Form 709.
+Funding an irrevocable trust is different.
+A transfer over the $19,000 annual gift tax exclusion (per recipient, for 2026) may use a portion of your $15 million lifetime exemption.
+You may also need to file Form 709.

 6. Common California Trust Tax Mistakes to Avoid

-In our experience helping families across San Diego County, Carlsbad, and throughout North County with trust administration, we see several recurring tax mistakes that can be easily prevented with proper planning.
+In our experience helping families across San Diego County, Carlsbad, and throughout North County with trust administration, we see several recurring tax mistakes.
+Most can be prevented with proper planning.

 Mistake 1: Believing a Revocable Trust Eliminates All Taxes

-A revocable living trust helps avoid probate and provides privacy, but it does not reduce income taxes, capital gains taxes, or estate taxes during the grantor’s lifetime.
+A revocable living trust helps avoid probate and provides privacy.
+It does not reduce income taxes, capital gains taxes, or estate taxes during the grantor’s lifetime.
 The trust is tax-neutral while you are alive.

 Mistake 2: Forgetting to Obtain an EIN After Death

-After the grantor dies, the successor trustee must immediately apply for a new EIN.
-Using the deceased grantor’s Social Security number for trust transactions after death can create reporting problems with the IRS and California FTB.
+After the grantor dies, the successor trustee must apply for a new EIN promptly.
+Using the deceased grantor’s Social Security number for trust transactions after death can create reporting problems with the IRS and the California FTB.

 Mistake 3: Not Distributing Income to Beneficiaries Strategically

 Irrevocable trusts (including trusts that became irrevocable at the grantor’s death) face compressed federal tax brackets.
-Income retained in the trust hits the 37% federal bracket at roughly $15,200 in 2026.
+Income retained in the trust hits the 37% federal bracket at $16,000 in 2026.
 Distributing income to beneficiaries in lower tax brackets can reduce the combined tax bill significantly.

 Mistake 4: Overlooking the Full Community Property Step-Up

-Failing to properly characterize trust assets as community property can cost a surviving spouse hundreds of thousands of dollars in avoidable capital gains taxes.
+Failing to properly characterize trust assets as community property can cost a surviving spouse hundreds of thousands of dollars.
+The avoidable cost is in capital gains taxes.
 California community property in a trust receives a full stepped-up basis on both halves at the first spouse’s death.

 Mistake 5: Missing Prop 19 Deadlines for Parent-Child Transfers

-Under Proposition 19, a child who inherits a parent’s primary residence through a trust must file a reassessment exclusion claim (Form BOE-19-P) within one year of the transfer and must make the property their primary residence within one year.
-Missing either deadline can result in a property tax reassessment to current market value.
+Under Proposition 19, a child who inherits a parent’s primary residence through a trust faces a strict filing deadline.
+The child must file the reassessment exclusion claim (Form BOE-19-P) within 3 years of the transfer date, or before the property is transferred to a third party, whichever comes first.
+This deadline is set by BOE LTA 2022/012 and BOE Publication 801.
+The child must also make the property their primary residence within one year of the transfer.
+Missing either deadline can result in reassessment to current market value.

 Mistake 6: Failing to Fund the Trust

-A revocable living trust only applies to assets that have been transferred into it.
+A revocable living trust only governs assets that have been transferred into it.
 Unfunded trusts, where accounts, real estate, or other assets remain titled in the individual’s name, may require California probate for those assets.
-Under California Probate Code Section 13100, estates exceeding $208,850 in assets (effective April 1, 2025, and adjusted periodically for inflation) generally require probate if assets were not properly titled in the trust or covered by other non-probate transfer mechanisms.

 Revocable Trust vs. Irrevocable Trust: Tax Comparison